 Lung cancer chemotherapy may be administered in the following ways:

 Thoracic Department Chair Todd Demmy, MD, pioneered a new surgical technique for treating lung cancer that allows direct delivery of chemotherapy to the tumor.
 The technique benefits patients who cannot undergo traditional curative surgery because the tumor has progressed to a more advanced stage.
-Our surgeons have found in their initial clinical experience that this innovative technique, which they call “lung suffusion,” is safe and merits further study.

 The technique uses the chemotherapy drug cisplatin, but rather than circulating the drug throughout the entire body, it is used to temporarily replace blood only in the main artery of the lung, to help protect healthy, non-cancerous tissue.
 When the 30-minute infusion is complete, the cisplatin is flushed out and normal blood flow resumes.